New York City Council

-The New York City Council is the lawmaking body of New York City.
+The New York City Council is the lawmaking body of New York City in the United States.
 It has 51 members from 51 council districts throughout the five boroughs.

-The council serves as a check against the mayor in a mayor-council government model, the performance of city agencies land use decisions, and legislating on a variety of other issues.
+The council serves as a check against the mayor in a mayor-council government model, oversees the performance of city agencies' land use decisions, and legislates on a variety of other issues.
 It also has sole responsibility for approving the city budget.
-Members elected in or after 2010 are limited to two consecutive four-year terms in office but may run again after a four-year respite; however, members elected before 2010 may seek third successive terms.
+Members elected are limited to two consecutive four-year terms in office but may run again after a four-year respite.

 The head of the city council is called the speaker.
 The current speaker is Adrienne Adams, a Democrat from the 28th district in Queens.
 The speaker sets the agenda and presides at city council meetings, and all proposed legislation is submitted through the Speaker's Office.
-Majority Leader Keith Powers leads the chamber's Democratic majority.
-Minority Leader Joe Borelli leads the six Republican council members.
+Majority Leader Amanda Farías leads the chamber's Democratic majority.
+Minority Leader David Carr was elected to lead the five Republican council members on January 28, 2025, however the vote was disputed due to a quorum not being present.

-As of 2022, the council has 38 standing committees and 4 subcommittees, with oversight of various functions of the city government.
+As of 2025, the council has 35 standing committees and 4 subcommittees, with oversight of various functions of the city government.
 Each council member sits on at least three standing, select or subcommittees (listed below).
 The standing committees meet at least once per month.
 The speaker of the council, the majority leader, and the minority leader are all ex officio members of every committee.

 Council members are elected every four years.
 The exception is two consecutive two-year terms every twenty years to allow for redistricting after each national census (starting in 2001 and 2003 for the 2000 census and again in 2021 and 2023 for the 2020 census).

 Composition

-(An asterisk (*) next to the election year denotes a special election.
-A double asterisk (**) next to the election year means the member took office after certification to fill the remainder of an unexpired term.)
+An asterisk (*) next to the election year denotes a special election.
+A double asterisk (**) next to the election year means the member took office after certification to fill the remainder of an unexpired term.

 Salary

 Council Members currently receive $148,500 a year in base salary, which the council increased from $112,500 in early 2016.
-Members receive no additional compensation for serving as a committee chairperson or other officer under the new salary raise.
+The salary raise came with new ethics guidelines and restrictions; most outside income is prohibited, and members no longer receive additional compensation for serving on committees.